Support the Jewish Language Project

 -

-Creating Living Dictionaries for endangered and emerging Jewish languages
+Creating Living Dictionaries for endangered Jewish languages

 Please let us know you're interested in helping out by filling out this form.
 And you can read about our current volunteers here.
 Thank you for your interest!

-A touching video about grandchildren learning Jewish languages from their elders
+Grandchildren learning Jewish languages from their elders

 Donors